sLill/StubGPT/README.md

 # StubGPT

-Web client for interacting with chat LLM services via api
+Web client for interacting with LLM services via api

 Built With:
 - Vue3 (Composition Api)